General Manager Luis Ribeiro on the Montreal venue’s past, present, and future

 Nineteen years ago, a venue like ours didn’t really exist in Canada.
 It worked really well and it continues to pull in groups from all over the world.
 We’re such a unique venue, and our affiliation with IACC (International Association of Conference Centers) helps us offer things other hotels do not in terms of furnishings, services, and decor.

-We also have such a diverse selection of diverse spaces and rooms.
+We also have such a unique selection of diverse spaces and rooms.
 That includes our theatre, which permits us to not only land international conferences or annual general meetings but host large-scale concerts, award shows, or galas.
 Having that mix of spaces puts us in a position where we can go after different types of organizations both on the corporate and non-corporate side.

 Added to that is our experience.
 We’ve been here for nearly two decades, and after over 11,000 events we know what our capacities are, what clients expect, and how to adapt to accommodate a wide range of events.
 Based on the feedback, customers really respond to how we manage an event; so if anything, we’re not trying to reinvent the wheel but become even better at what we do.